bisma-mahenn23/IS-project/README.md

 > Disclaimer: This project is intended solely for learning and research purposes.
 It is not intended for malicious use.

- Features
-- Cloned UI for popular login pages (Instagram, Facebook, 8 Ball Pool).
-- Firebase integration for data handling and storage.
-- Redirection functionality between pages for seamless phishing simulation.
-- Built using React.js for the front end.

 Technology Stack
 - React.js: Used to build the login page clones.
 - Firebase: Used for backend and data storage.
-- HTML/CSS: Used for structuring and styling the web pages.
+- Vercel: Used for deployment

 How It Works
 1. Users land on the 8 Ball Pool login page.
-2. Depending on their actions, they are redirected to either the Instagram or Facebook phishing login pages.
+2. Depending on their actions, they are redirected to our respective Instagram or Facebook phishing login pages.
-3. Submitted data is sent to Firebase for demonstration purposes.
+3. Entered credentials are stored in our Firebase.